awslabs/sockeye/README.md

 # NAACL 2022 publication: The Devil is in the Details: On the Pitfalls of Vocabulary Selection in Neural Machine Translation

 This branch contains the code for our publication:
-* Tobias Domhan, Eva Hasler, Ke Tran, Jonay Trenous, Bill Byrne and Felix Hieber.
+* Tobias Domhan, Eva Hasler, Ke Tran, Sony Trenous, Bill Byrne and Felix Hieber.
 "The Devil is in the Details: On the Pitfalls of Vocabulary Selection in Neural Machine Translation".
 Proceedings of NAACL-HLT (2022)

 ```